Course Outline

 Requirements

-• An understanding of organizational information governance policies for government
+• A comprehensive understanding of organizational information governance policies for government.

-• Familiarity with data protection or privacy regulations
+• Familiarity with data protection and privacy regulations.

-• Some exposure to AI or machine learning concepts is beneficial
+• Basic knowledge of artificial intelligence or machine learning concepts is beneficial.

 Audience